bharath-123/builder-specs/specs/deneb/assembler.md

 ## Final Bid Building

-Below we define how to merge the tob_bid and rob_bid to get the transaction list which should be used to apply to the state and create a block out
+Below we define how to merge the tob_bid and rob_bid to get the transaction list which should be used to apply to the state and create an aggregated execution payload out of

 ```python
 def merge_txs(tob_bid_execution_payload: ExecutionPayload, rob_bid_execution_payload: ExecutionPayload) -> Transaction[]: